wvictor14/planet/README.md

 pl_bmiq <- BMIQ(pl_noob)
 ```

-Combine the methylation data with the 65 snp probe data (59 SNPs, if using EPIC):
+Note that `preprocessNoob` will drop SNP probes automatically.
+Because we need these to infer ethnicity, we need to combine the methylation data with the 65 snp probe data (59 SNPs, if using EPIC):

 ``` r
 pl_snps <- getSnpBeta(pl_rgset)